bureson/nn-compass/scenes/dilemma5.md

 How do address your employees' complaints?

 # Choice
-I'm surprised to hear about the complaint.
-However, I also know that my own positive experience with him from the past could impact my judgment of him.
-I set up a meeting with HR to plan the best way forward.
-Before I approach Daniel, I need to explore whether there could be some underlying reasons why my team members would complain about his performance.
+I know that my own positive experience with Daniel from the past could impact my judgment of him., so I set up a meeting with HR to plan the best way forward.
+Before I approach Daniel, I need to explore if there could be some underlying reasons why my team members would complain about his performance.

 # Variables